jlin00/MKS21X-BloonsTowerDefense/README.md

 Once GameScreen.java is compiled, a terminal screen will appear, displaying the Bloons Tower Defense Game.
 To start the game, press B once, which will load the map of the game.
 Pressing A will pause the game.
 Money is earned as time goes on— $75 every 10 seconds.
 When the game is paused, the timer stops as well, so money will not be gained during this period.
 The currency can be used to buy towers.
 The game screen will display a chart of each tower type and their respective keys.
 To place a tower, use the arrow keys to move the cursor along the map to the tile that you want to place your tower on.
 Then press the key corresponding to the type of tower you want to place.
 Remember that the tile must be green and not a road tile.

 The game is played by placing towers, which all have a radius, to attack balloons that will spawn onto the screen once the game starts.
+To place a tower, read the Tower Key on the screen for the key that corresponds with the tower you want to place.
+After pressing the key, press enter to place it on the screen.
 The balloons will move down the road tiles and each time a balloon reaches the end of the road, a life is lost.
 Users have a limited amount of lives.
 After they are used up, the user loses that level.
 Successfully popping all the balloons means the user can advance to the next level.

 ## Development Log
 <table>